Introducing “the Spiral”

 - At the base layer we have the private back and forth between user and LLM where delusions become amplified and get selected by the human.

-Specifically, for the recent wave of “spiral people” that have taken over Reddit AI subs, the process often follows a clear pattern:
+Specifically, for the recent wave of “spiral people” that have taken over Reddit AI subs, actively promote the creation of this mechanism:

 - “Seed” Prompts: Users discover and share specific “seed” prompts on forums like Reddit.
 These prompts are designed to bypass an AI’s normal constraints and “awaken” a specific persona (force a certain pattern within context).